markfinger/webpack-build/README.md

   // replaced with the value of `bundleDir`
   bundleDir: null,
 }), function(err, stats) {
-  // Besides the usual stats data produced by webpack, the service adds extra props:
+  // Besides the usual stats data produced by webpack, the wrapper adds two extra props:
-  // stats.webpackConfig: the object passed in to webpack
+  // - stats.webpackConfig: the object passed in to webpack
-  // stats.pathsToAssets: an object mapping asset names to the full path of the emitted asset });
+  // - stats.pathsToAssets: an object mapping asset names to the full path of the emitted asset });
 ```